Why would you choose to use a freelancer?

 There’s a lot of reasons why an experienced professional may choose to become self-employed.
 People close to retiring who just want to wind down a little from the hectic company pressure.
 Those made redundant by big firms in the annual cull.
 New mothers, choosing to maintain a work/parenting balance.

-In addition, working for themselves gives a freelancer insight into management, marketing and the other parts of running a business that they may not otherwise encountered.
+Working for themselves gives a freelancer insight into management, marketing and the other parts of running a business that they may not otherwise encounter.

 All of these add up to one thing.
 Freelancers are usually as experienced, if not more, than the person who picks up your work in a company.
 In fact, more often than not they are more qualified than your budget.